The Certificate in Insurance is a core qualification for

 - Protection adviser: units IF1, R05 and

 Your next step

-As you read through these, you will learn about the units on offer,
+this you will learn about the units on offer, the available

-deadlines, terms and conditions relating to entry, and the
+learning materials, terms and conditions relating to entry, and the

 different ways you can enter.